romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 ## del / delete

+[//]: # 'has JSDoc'

-Aliased to `del` as `delete` is a reserved word in JavaScript, this method deletes one or more rows, based on other conditions specified in the query.
+It is aliased to `del` because `delete` is a reserved word in JavaScript.

+This method deletes one or more rows, based on other conditions specified in the query.

-By default `.delete` will return a count of deleted records.
+By default, `.delete` will return a count of deleted records.

 Place `.select`, `.selectAll`, or `.get` before `.delete` to specify returning columns.